jrahmatzadeh/just-perfection/.gitlab/issue_templates/Bug.md

 (Paste any relevant logs - please use code blocks (```) to format console output, logs, and code, as it's very hard to read otherwise.
 For shell log you can use `journalctl -fo cat /usr/bin/gnome-shell`.)

+## Settings Values

+(Paste the settings values if it is relevant to the issue:
+`gsettings --schemadir ~/.local/share/gnome-shell/extensions/just-perfection-desktop@just-perfection/schemas list-recursively org.gnome.shell.extensions.just-perfection`.)